When is Silent Witness back on TV for series 23?

-Ever-popular forensics drama Silent Witness will likely be again for a 23rd (!!) sequence on BBC One.
+Ever-popular forensics drama Silent Witness will probably be again for a 23rd (!!) collection on BBC One.

 - Silent Witness star Emilia Fox thanks “loyal audience” as forensics drama celebrates its 200th episode

-- Right here’s what the mind splatters in Silent Witness are literally manufactured from…
+- Right here’s what the mind splatters in Silent Witness are literally made from…

 When is Silent Witness again on TV?